MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/uniconfig/api_and_use_cases/api_and_use_cases.rst

 RPC maximum-snapshot-limit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-RPC maximum-snapshot-limit sets limit how many snapshots can be created.\ :raw-html-m2r:`<br>`
+RPC maximum-snapshot-limit sets limit how many snapshots can be created.
 RPC input contains limit of snapshot.
 RPC output contains result of operation.

 Example